Mortgage payoff calculator

 Pay off date of the loan is reduced by: 6 years!

-In this example, you see that you have not just cut into the amount of interest that you are saving by an outstanding savings of nearly $56,000 but you also have cut out the time that you will be repaying your loan down to just 24 years instead of the full 30 years.
-That savings can be figured out for your specific loan by using a mortgage calculator.
-You simply need to calculate what an additional payment per year will do to your loan.
+In this example, you have not only cut your interest costs by an outstanding savings of nearly $56,000, you have also cut the time you will be repaying your loan down to just 24 years instead of the full 30.
+You can figure that savings for your specific loan by using a mortgage payoff calculator.
+Simply calculate what an additional payment per year will do to your loan.

-While for some, it should not be too much of a strain to get an extra payment for your mortgage together, this is quite different for those that live paycheck to paycheck or that have their budget fully aligned without much room.
+For some people, putting together an extra mortgage payment is not much of a strain.
+It is quite different for those who live paycheck to paycheck or whose budget is fully committed without much room.
 For these individuals, $1264 is a lot of money to put into a loan that you technically do not have to.
-Yet, you may be able to do so without realizing that you are.
+Yet you may be able to do so without realizing that you are.

-Most people get paid every two weeks.
-This amounts to being paid 26 times per year.
-Yet, you only have to make 12 payments, one per month on your mortgage.
-If half of each of your paychecks goes to your mortgage, you still have only 24 mortgage based payments, leaving two extra paychecks per year that do not apply to your mortgage.
-Because of this, you likely have an additional month's mortgage payment without realizing it.
+Most people get paid every two weeks, which amounts to 26 paychecks per year.
+Yet you only have to make 12 mortgage payments, one per month.
+If half of each paycheck goes to your mortgage, that still accounts for only 24 mortgage-based payments, leaving two extra paychecks per year that do not apply to your mortgage.
+Because of this, you likely have an additional month's mortgage payment available without realizing it.

-Two times per year, you are going to have three paychecks per month.
-Those extra paychecks can easily be used to apply to your mortgage so that you do not feel that pain.
-In fact, many mortgage companies will allow you to set up and use a bi monthly payment schedule that will withdraw half of your monthly payment every two weeks.
-You never really notice nor feel in your budget that you have made that additional payment.
-Do make sure that your lender allows you to apply this additional amount paid to your principle not just your interest for this time frame.
+Twice per year, you will have three paychecks in a month.
+Those extra paychecks can easily be applied to your mortgage so that you do not feel the pain.
+In fact, many mortgage companies will let you set up a payment schedule that withdraws half of your monthly payment every two weeks.
+You never really notice or feel in your budget that you have made that additional payment.
+Just make sure your lender applies this additional amount to your principal, not just your interest for the time frame.

-There are many reasons why you should take into consideration doing just this.
+There are many reasons to consider doing exactly this.
 First, you are investing your money into your home and saving yourself thousands of dollars.
-What's more, if you do need to borrow from your home's equity at some point, this extra money is available to you, socked away where you can keep it saving you money.
+What's more, if you do need to borrow from your home's equity at some point, this extra money is available to you, socked away where it keeps saving you money.

 Take the time to use a mortgage calculator to see just how much money you can save by investing one extra payment per year into your home.
-For those that have a higher interest rate than the example listed, the savings are even more.
+For those with a higher interest rate than the example listed, the savings are even greater.
 Increase your payment every two weeks slightly more and save even more.
 Taking charge of your mortgage is the first step.
-Use a mortgage calculator to help you to determine what is needed for you to do this.
+Use a mortgage payoff calculator to determine what it will take for you to do this.